-I’m partial to Orion, Thermo, Mettler, or Beckman meters, as that’s what I’ve used working in the chem lab, and I’ve had good results with those brands.
-I found my meters by waiting along for ones that were tested and shown to at least turn on with the display working…
+I’m partial to Orion, Thermo, Mettler, or Beckman meters.
+That’s what I’ve used working in the chem lab, and I’ve had good results with those brands.
+I found my meters by waiting along for ones that had been tested and shown to at least turn on with the display working…

-The advantage with pH meters over VOMs is when you actually put a pH electrode on it – one with a built-in reference electrode and a temp sensor.
-The pH meter is set up so these will all just plug right in, and it will read directly off the readout – it can even correct for temperature that way.
-When doing vAg, you merely need to measure volts (although temp has an effect too, I’ve been ignoring it…)
+The advantage with pH meters over VOMs is when you want to use a pH electrode with a built-in reference electrode and a temp sensor.
+The pH meter has the proper connectors so that a pH electrode will plug right in.
+It will also read directly off the readout – it can even correct pH for temperature that way.
+When doing vAg, you merely need to measure volts (although temp affects it too, I’ve been ignoring it…)

 Commercial Silver-Ion Electrodes

-If you want to look for a commercial reference electrode – look for ones that are called “double junction” as they essentially have the second bridge built right into them, so I think it can reduce the need for the reference electrode being separated from the emulsion by the salt bridge.
+If you want to look for a commercial reference electrode – look for ones that are called “double junction.”
+They have the second bridge built right in.
+So that reduces the need for the reference electrode being separated from the emulsion by the salt bridge.
 It’s called an Ag/AgCl Double Junction Half-Cell if you want to get specific.
 These are usually pretty indestructible – a good cleaning followed by soaking in fresh filling solutions is often enough to revive “dead” silver-ion electrodes!

-Make a series of solutions with a log series of concentrations, like say 0.03M, 0.1M, 0.3M, 1.0M, 3M, and then measure those.
+Make a series of solutions with a log series of concentrations.
+Try 0.03M, 0.1M, 0.3M, 1.0M, 3M, and then measure those.
 Plot them on some Gran’s plot (semi-log) paper and see if they are linear.
 If so, then you have a functioning electrode.
 But if there is a bias, then it could be the vAg electrode or the reference electrode.
-If there is no linearity on the Gran’s plot paper, then something is not working as it should.
+If there is no linearity on Gran’s plot paper, then something is not working.

 Don’t expect your measured results to be textbook perfect.
 Silver-ion electrodes can be hard to get working.
 Keep trying.
-Re-plating it with halide make take a few tries to get a good coating.
+Re-plating it with halide may take a few tries to get a good coating.

 “Photographic Emulsion Making, Coating and Testing” Book By Ron Mowrey

 If you’re interested in making your own emulsions, I highly recommend Ron Mowrey’s book, “Photographic Emulsion Making, Coating and Testing.”
-It’s not inexpensive, but it’s packed with excellent information.
+It was not inexpensive, but it’s packed with excellent information.